We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Christmas Events in Arizona – Lake Havasu City

 Over 500,000 lights reflect over the waters of Lake Havasu during the city’s annual Festival of Lights.
 View the lights by boat as you cruise through the Bridgewater Channel, or stroll under the glittering London Bridge.
-At the Annual Boat Parade, snuggle up on the shore with your family as you watch brightly decorated boats float over the water.
+At the Annual Boat Parade, snuggle up on the shore with your family as you watch brightly decorated boats float over the water. *This event has been cancelled for 2020.

 Try out some outdoor ice skating at London Bridge Resort, complete with twinkle lights overhead and a pine tree backdrop.
 Make sure to stick around English Village on weekends.
 Santa usually stops by to visit in the evenings.